Andre-Strydom/Lotto-Cats/docs/README.md

-## What is Lotto-Cats?
+## Who are we?

-Lotto-Cats is a monthly run lottery that will be used to raise funds for charities.
+Lotto-Cats is a monthly run lottery used to raise funds for charities.
 Each month a mint will be held, then a percentage of the funds raised will be donated to a charity voted for by the community.
 Some funds will go to the team for managing the project, but the majority(75%) will go into the Lottery.
 Owning that months nft will enter you into the draw.

 ## Why should I buy a Lotto-Cat?